openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 Example: if you want to activate SCENARIO number 9 on the thermo Central Unit you have to set `mode` = `SCENARIO` and `scenarioProgram` = `9`.

-### Energy Channels

-`energyToday`  and `energyThisMonth` channel updates depend on F520/F521  measurements.
-As a consequence, if the meter doesn't register any  variation since the last reading the value is not updated.

 ## Full Example

 ### openwebnet.things: